 “Gee, Kyoko.
 I hope it’s not too late,” I say.
 “Let me get back to you.”

 Mission accomplished!
-I blow a kiss in Grayson’s direction as Curtiss shoves him back down the stairs.
-And to think, I was planning to send over a case of his favorite 21 year old scotch.
-But running up in here calling me names?
+I blow a kiss in Grayson’s direction as Curtiss shoves him down the stairs.
+And to think I was planning to send over a case of his favorite 21 year old scotch.
+But to run up in here calling me names?
 Now I’m not sending him shit.

 Three days later Yumi is floating on air as I escort her and Mama Kyoko to ZEBRA’s Brooklyn office for the contract signing.
-And the strangest thing happens.
-Just as a company rep opens the magnum of Veuve Cliquot I sent over yesterday, Kyoko gets a phone call from her agent with great news.
+And the “strangest” thing happens.
+Just as a company rep opens the magnum of Veuve Cliquot I’ve sent over, Kyoko gets a phone call from her agent with great news.
 She’s been booked for a four-day photo shoot with Saks, a two-day shoot with Nordstrom’s, and a go-see with my buddy, event planner Mr. Gigi.
 Remember him?
 That hookup can lead to runway shows every day if she wants.
 Kyoko gives me a sly side eye.
-I shrug.
+I shrug with as much fake innocence as I can muster.
 “You know this business, doll.
 Sometimes just a single phone call can make all the difference.”